 And finally, a little design inspiration for your wedding photography client…

 As a creative, can you think of a way to make your contract more aesthetically appealing?

-Add your logo, as a way of personalising your paperwork, and consider how you can bring in wedding-related illustrations to transform a needs-to-be-done formality into a joy to engage with.
+Add your logo, as a way of personalizing your paperwork, and consider how you can bring in wedding-related illustrations to transform a needs-to-be-done formality into a joy to engage with.

-Hopefully you now not only appreciate the importance of utilising contracts during wedding photography work, but also have all you need to find the best wedding contract template for you.
+Hopefully, you now not only appreciate the importance of utilizing contracts during wedding photography work but also have all you need to find the best wedding contract template for you.